When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Michelle Roth, BA, IBCLC

-• Having six to eight wet diapers a day.
+• Wet diapers: Six to eight heavy, wet diapers a day.

-If your baby seems dissatisfied or fussy after a feeding, they may not be getting enough.
+If your baby seems constantly dissatisfied or fussy after a feeding, they may not be transferring enough milk.

 If you are concerned, seek the help of a trained breastfeeding professional, like a board-certified lactation consultant (IBCLC).

 Another option is to pump your breastmilk and give your baby a bottle.
-This is typically only recommended if you are going to be away from your baby or are very concerned about weight gain.
-Work closely with a lactation consultant to ensure your baby is getting enough and your milk supply is increasing.
+This allows you to measure exactly how much they are drinking.
+This is typically only recommended if you are separated from your baby or if weight gain is a serious concern.

 What Are Cluster Feedings?